 What is a Jackknife Accident?

-A jackknife accident takes place when the two separate parts of a truck, the cab and the trailer, fold in on themselves at the point of separation, forming a 90-degree angle.
+A jackknife accident takes place when the two separate parts of a truck (the cab and trailer) fold in on themselves at the point of separation to create a 90-degree angle.
 The name comes from the motion of the truck trailer in swinging out to one side, which looks like a partially opened blade of a jackknife.
 The swinging trailer of the truck poses a great risk because it can easily strike other motor vehicles on the road.

 Truck drivers have a duty to maintain their trucks in a reasonably safe condition and operate them carefully in order not to risk harming others around them.
 Jackknife accidents can have a number of causes, including high speeds, curvy roads, hazardous weather conditions, equipment malfunction, or driver error.

 Determining liability in a truck accident case can be complex because there may be more than one party at fault.
 Typically, an injured victim will be able to take legal action against a negligent truck driver.
 Negligence is a failure to exercise reasonable care behind the wheel.
 Reasonable care refers to the duty of each person on the road to act as a prudent driver would in the same situation.

 In order to prevail on a negligence claim, the plaintiff must establish a handful of elements by a preponderance of the evidence.
 The truck driver must have owed the victim a duty of care, the truck driver must have breached the duty of care owed to the victim, and the truck driver’s breach must have been a direct cause of the victim’s harm.